nmc0026/Dream-Team/README.md

 ## Scope
-*Initially the app will start as a search for homeless shelters and basic resources
+*Initially the app will start as a search for homeless shelters and basic resources:

-*Could expand to job placement/searching
+1.Shelters
+3.Food Banks
+4.Clothing Banks
+5.Mental Health

+*Could Expand:
+**Job placement and searching

-*Free medical care
+**Free dental and medical care

-*Mental health/crisis directory or hotline
+**Dog shelters and resources

+**Abuse surviviors resources

 ## Resources